-WHAT IS THE KETOGENIC DIET?
+WHAT IS A KETOGENIC DIET?

 The theory behind keto and the reason many people use it for fat loss is that by restricting carbohydrates, your body will eventually reach a state of ketosis – a metabolic state whereby it burns fat for energy.
 Ketosis can only occur when carbohydrates are kept at extremely low levels (usually below 30/40g per day).

 KETOGENIC DIET: THE PROS

-Can Help You Lose Body Fat
+Keto Can Help You Lose Body Fat

 Research, anecdote, and proponents of the diet have boasted that going keto can help you lose body fat.
 When you strip away the body's main source of energy (carbohydrates), it's forced to adapt by using body fat for fuel.

-Benefits a Sedentary Lifestyle
+Keto Benefits a Sedentary Lifestyle

 Sedentary lifestyles are all too common – a factor often dictated by desk jobs and long work hours.
-Even if you workout for 30 minutes a day, if you aren't moving much the rest of the time, there is ample reason to keep your carbs low since you don’t need the muscle glycogen.
+Even if you work out for 30 minutes a day, if you aren't moving much the rest of the time, there is ample reason to keep your carbs low since you don’t need the muscle glycogen.

-Reset Insulin Sensitivity
+Keto Resets Insulin Sensitivity